Dragonfly Cloud announces new enterprise security features - learn more

 Security3 (Manual configurations)5 (Built-in AWS IAM, encryption)

-High Availability & Disaster Recovery3 (Requires Sentinel or manual setup)5 (Cross-AZ failover, automated backups)
+High Availability & Disaster Recovery3 (Manual setup needed)5 (Cross-AZ failover, automated backups)

 Performance Consistency3 (Dependent on hardware & tuning)5 (AWS-optimized infrastructure)